 Although Gulluoglu is famous for its baklava, other desserts at Gulluoglu are equally amazing.
 Especially, pastry desserts such as ekmek kadayifi (a bread pudding dessert), sobiyet baklava, and dolama (12-layer phyllo rolled into a wrap) are worth trying.

-There are many branches of Bolulu Hasan Usta in Istanbul and it’s one of the most famous dessert shops in Turkey.
-If you want to try desserts like sutlac (rice pudding), muhallebi (custard), and kazandibi (pudding with a caramel face), you should visit Bolulu Hasan Usta at Eminonu.
+Bolulu Hasan Usta is one of the most famous dessert shops in Istanbul and has branches in every corner of the city.
+If you want to try desserts like sutlac (rice pudding), muhallebi (custard), and kazandibi (pudding with a caramel face), you should visit Bolulu Hasan Usta at Eminonu (near Sultanahmet).

 The pricing of the desserts is quite moderate considering the taste of its desserts.
 Moreover, we can even say it’s one of the cheapest shops in the Old City.
 Ice-cream is served on the side of milk desserts at Bolulu Hasan Usta.
 If you visit this shop, you should definitely try kazandibi.